World Cup

 Which England Players Have Made The Most World Cup Appearances?

-Jordan Pickford is on 12 World Cup appearances after playing every game in Russia 2018 and Qatar 2022, while Kane and Jordan Henderson sit on 11 apiece.
-England will rely on Pickford’s goalkeeping and Kane’s goals to try to evade any potential upset to the 2026 dark horses.
+Meanwhile, Harry Kane has featured in 16 World Cup finals encounters and England will rely on Pickford’s goalkeeping and Kane’s goals to try to evade any potential upset to the 2026 dark horses for the rest of the tournament.

 England’s all-time World Cup appearance leaders

-The goalkeeper’s run stretched from 1982 to 1990, a three-tournament span that ended with him setting the standard for everyone else.
+Shilton’s run stretched from 1982 to 1990, a three-tournament span that ended with him setting the standard for everyone else.
 He also boasts England’s World Cup clean-sheet record at 10.

 Peter Shilton – 17 appearances